-the first salary on a new job.
-Why wouldn't choose something that
+as the first salary on a new job.
+Why wouldn't choose

-even had experiences like this ourselves - in which case knowing
+before or even had experiences like this ourselves - in which

-how things work should help out.
-But what about Software Product
+case knowing how things work should help out.
+But what about

-special mindset to be successful.
-This text is made for a better
+requires special mindset to be successful.
+This text is made

-job position, inspection in Software Product Management will not
+inspection in Software Product Management will not harm you.

 Software Product Management, understanding

 Software product management is the discipline of building,

 implementing, and managing a software product.
 It is a

 discipline and process which governs a product from the